HakobiDev/nativescript-rad-imagepicker/README.md

 This is a very slightly modified plugin.
 Original is here: https://github.com/nstudio/nativescript-rad-imagepicker

-This version adds `recordLocation` to the configurable options.
+This version adds `recordLocation` to the configurable options and fixes an issue with the originally chosen MVN repository for Glide when building the app.

 NativeScript plugin for whatsapp style image picking.
 This Plugin uses [PixImagePicker](https://github.com/akshay2211/PixImagePicker) for Android and [ImagePicker](https://github.com/hyperoslo/ImagePicker) for iOS